-Legendary photographer Bob Adelman (1930-2016) captured historic and artistic photographs for sixty years.
-His extraordinary visual documentation covered subjects ranging from the civil rights movement to the New York art scene, urban culture, social essays, politics, music, the South and revealing portraits of personalities.
+Photographer Bob Adelman (1930-2016) captured historic and artistic photographs for sixty years.
+His extraordinary visual documentation covered subjects from the civil rights movement, the New York art scene, urban culture, social essays, politics, music, the South, and revealing portraits of personalities.

-Adelman’s vast archive also includes photographs of Larry Rivers, Donald Judd, Jasper Johns, Marisol Escobar, Red Grooms, Jeff Koons, Adolph Gottlieb, Barnett Newman, Robert Rauschenberg, Dick Bellamy, Lucas Samaras, Jim Dine, David Hockney as well as influential art dealers who shifted the perception of how to sell art, such as Leo Castelli.
+Adelman’s vast archive also includes photographs of Larry Rivers, Donald Judd, Jasper Johns, Marisol Escobar, Red Grooms, Jeff Koons, Adolph Gottlieb, Barnett Newman, Robert Rauschenberg, Dick Bellamy, Lucas Samaras, Jim Dine, David Hockney as well as influential New York art dealers.

 PHOTOGRAPHS OF THE STRUGGLE FOR CIVIL RIGHTS, 1960s